Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: Bragg spectrum

 where $\tilde w (x) = \overline{w (-x)}$.
 Existence of the limit follows from Prop.~1.4 of \cite{lenz2020pure}, as for compactly supported continuous $\varphi$ the function $\varphi \ast \omega$ is pattern equivariant.

-The Fouriertransform $\hat\gamma_\omega$ of the autocorrelation, defined in the distributional sense, turns out to be a translation bounded positive measure \cite{baake2013aperiodic}.
+The Fourier transform $\hat\gamma_\omega$ of the autocorrelation, defined in the distributional sense, turns out to be a translation bounded positive measure \cite{baake2013aperiodic,lenz2020pure}.
 This is the diffraction measure.
-As a measure on $\hat \R^d$ ($k$-space) it can be decomposed into its pure point, singular continuous and absolutely continuous part w.r.t.\ the Lebegue measure.
-By definition, the Bragg spectrum is thus the set
+As a measure on $\widehat{\R^d}$ (the Pontrayagin dual of $\R^d$) it can be decomposed into its pure point, singular continuous and absolutely continuous part w.r.t.\ the Lebegue measure.
+By definition, the Bragg spectrum is thus the set $\{\chi\in\hat \R^d | \hat\gamma_\omega(\{\chi\})\neq 0\}$.
+As is customary in the physical literature (and also in \cite{baake2013aperiodic}) we use the isomomorphism ${\R^d}^*\ni k \mapsto \chi_k \in \widehat{\R^d}$